Fernando Villareal

-Fernando Villarreal y Santa Coloma (March 26, 1898 - September 23, 1963) was a Filipino international footballer and was one of the pre-war legend of the game.
+Fernando Villarreal y Santa Coloma (March 26, 1898 - September 23, 1963) was a Filipino international footballer and was one of the pre-war legends of the game.
 He played as a Midfielder during his time and while never scaling over the 105 lbs mark, he was considered to be one of the best players in the Philippines.
 He represented, at club level, Bohemian S.C. and, at international level, the Philippine Island football team in the Far Eastern Championship Games.

 Club career

 Bohemian Sporting Club

 Fernando Villareal was the first to join Alberto's side, Bohemian Sporting Club, among their brothers.
 Fernando was known for his confidence in his game while covering the midfield playing as a half-back and helped the club retain the title in 1921 and 1922 completing the club's second three-peat.
-Just as both Villareals were considered two of the country's best, Fernando and Alberto were also joined by their other two brothers Jose and Angel forming and completing a tremendous side that carried on the club's storied prowess.
+Just as both Villareals were considered two of the country's best, Fernando and Alberto were also joined by their other two brothers Jose and Angel forming and completing a side that carried on the club's storied prowess.
 Consequently, Fernando and his brothers, all together, were part of the selection of the National team for the first time in 1925 but also saw Alberto retire from playing football.
 The Villareal trio, however, were able to continue to display their talents and helped the Bohemians lift a long-awaited National Championship in 1927 after five years.